csalzano/power-boost-for-gravity-forms/readme.txt

 == Upgrade Notice ==

+= 3.2.4 =
+Prevents empty inputType attributes from populating in form json files when forms are imported using the form replacer class.

 = 3.2.3 =
 Allows any feed to be reprocessed regardless of the add-on's $_supports_feed_reprocessing value.
 Adds Advanced Post Creation feeds to the same conditions as GravityFlow to prevent duplication when updating existing forms Prevents add-ons that add data to form objects like Populate Anything from crashing form imports when loading .json files.
 Ensures our field ID pills are styled despite Gravity Forms attempt to block all CSS.
 Changes tested up to version number to 6.9.0.